Phone Conferences: How to Join or Host a Conference Call From Anywhere on Any Device

 This can refer to situations where groups of people gather around specialized conference call phones in a meeting room to dial another group of people in a meeting room somewhere else.

 However, these terms most often refer to multiple parties dialing into the same line or call.
-Most conference calls are managed by an organizer or call leader using specialized technology (such as those fancy starfish business phone systems in the conference room, or software-based call services like RingCentral Office).
+Most conference calls are managed by an organizer or call leader using specialized technology such as dedicated conference phones alongside cloud-based communication services like RingCentral.
 Let’s take a look at how conference calls work, and how you can get started with one for your next meeting and optimize your team management.

 If you’re dialing into a phone conference as a participant, it’s pretty easy to do so from your phone.
 All you’ll need is the call number and access code, which you should receive from the host before your scheduled conference.